 Roadhouse in the Time of Pandemic

 During the pandemic we have decided to focus on our overnight guests, (providing breakfast if they wish), and keeping the dining room, showers, laundry and restrooms closed to the general public.
 By doing this limited service we will be able to better ensure a safe environment for everyone: overnight guests, staff, and our community.

-So, while we wait for the pandemic to run its course and for the vaccine to be more widely administered (I’ll be getting mine when my number comes up!) we will continue operations as they were adjusted during the Summer 2020 season; these are the highlights:.
+So, while we wait for the pandemic to run its course and for the vaccine to be more widely administered (I and any staff are fully vaccinated) we will continue operations as they were adjusted during the Summer 2020 season; these are the highlights:.

 • All rooms now have private bathrooms.
 Still ‘down the hall’ but assigned to each room/cabin.
 There is no longer general walk-in public access to the building so there is no sharing with others not staying here.

 • Upstairs Suite.
 What was Room 3, Room 4 and Room 5 is now the Upstairs Suite.
 Larger families or a group traveling in their ‘bubble’ have the whole floor and that floor’s bathroom all to themselves.
 Room 3 has a full and single, writing desk; Room 4 is now a sitting/reading/movie room with a queen futon fold out couch; Room 5 has a queen and a single.